Using Dynamics 365 Sales from Business Central

-Before you can use the integration capabilities, you must set up the connection and define users in Dynamics 365 Sales.
+Before you can use the integration capabilities, your system administrator must set up the connection and define users in Dynamics 365 Sales.
 For more information, see Integrating with Dynamics 365 Sales.

 These steps describe the process of integrating online versions of Dynamics 365 Sales and Business Central.
-For information about on-prem configuration, see Preparing Dynamics 365 Sales for Integration on-premises.
+For information about on-premises configuration, see Preparing Dynamics 365 Sales for Integration on-premises.

 Integrating the applications lets you access data in Sales from Business Central, and in some cases the other way around.
 You can work with and synchronize data that both services have in common, such as customers, contacts, and sales information, and keep the data up to date in both applications.

-For example, a sales person in Sales can use the price lists from Business Central when they create a sales order.
-When they add the item to the sales order line in Sales, they can see the inventory level (availability) of the item from Business Central.
+For example, a sales person in Dynamics 365 Sales can use the price lists from Business Central when they create a sales order.
+When they add the item to the sales order line in Dynamics 365 Sales, they can see the inventory level (availability) of the item from Business Central.

-Conversely, order processors in Business Central can handle sales orders that are automatically or manually transferred from sales.
-For example, they can create and post sales order lines for items or resources that were entered in Sales as write-in products.
+Conversely, order processors in Business Central can handle sales orders that are automatically or manually transferred from Dynamics 365 Sales.
+For example, they can create and post sales order lines for items or resources that were entered in Dynamics 365 Sales as write-in products.
 For more information, see Handling Sales Order Data.

 Business Central integrates only with Dynamics 365 Sales.
-Other Dynamics 365 applications that change the standard workflow or data model in Sales, for example Project Service Automation, can break the integration between Business Central and Sales.
+Other Dynamics 365 applications that change the standard workflow or data model in Dynamics 365 Sales, for example Project Service Automation, can break the integration between Business Central and Dynamics 365 Sales.

-For example, if you want to see accounts in Sales as customers in Business Central, you must couple the two types of records.
+For example, if you want to see accounts in Dynamics 365 Sales as customers in Business Central, you must couple the two types of records.
 To do that, on the Customers list page in Business Central, use the Set Up Coupling action.
-Then specify which Business Central customers to match to which accounts in Sales.
+Then specify which Business Central customers to match to which accounts in Dynamics 365 Sales.

-You can also create (and couple) an account in Sales based on, for example, customer record in Business Central using Create Account in Dynamics 365 Sales, or vice versa, using Create Customer in Business Central.
+You can also create (and couple) an account in Dynamics 365 Sales based on, for example, a customer record in Business Central using Create Account in Dynamics 365 Sales, or vice versa, using Create Customer in Business Central.

 When you set up coupling between two records, you can also manually request current record, for example a customer, to be overwritten immediately by account data from Sales (or from Business Central) using Synchronize Now action.
 Synchronize Now action which will ask whether to overwrite Sales or Business Central record data.